 HARLAN FISKE STONE was born on October 11, 1872, in Chesterfield, New Hampshire.
 He was graduated from Amherst College in 1894.
 After teaching high school chemistry for one year, he studied law at Columbia University, where he received his degree in 1898.
 In 1899, Stone was admitted to the bar and joined a New York law firm.
 For the next twenty-five years he divided his time between his practice and a career as a professor of law at Columbia University.
 He became Dean of the Law School in 1910 and remained in that position for thirteen years.
 In 1924, President Calvin Coolidge appointed Stone Attorney General of the United States.
 The following year, on January 5, 1925, President Coolidge nominated him to the Supreme Court of the United States.
 The Senate confirmed the appointment February 5, 1925.
-After sixteen years of service as an Associate Justice, Stone was nominated Chief Justice of the United States by President Franklin D. Roosevelt on June 12, 1941.
+After sixteen years of service as an Associate Justice, Stone was nominated Chief Justice of the United States by President Franklin D. Roosevelt on June 12, 1941, and approved by the Senate on June 27, 1941.
 He served as Chairman of the Judicial Conference of the United States from 1941 to 1946.
-Stone served a total of twenty years on the Court.
+Stone served a total of twenty-one years on the Court.
 He died on April 22, 1946, at the age of seventy-three.